 Don't miss out!
 Join the thousands of people who subscribe to our once-daily email or our free miles and points Facebook group with all the best travel news.
 Some links on this page may pay me a commission - as always, thanks for your support if you use them

 Of course, Alex and I are in different life situations and so probably have different perspectives on this (or any) situation.
 Since there was no detail in the post, I can only assume that he was in a hotel lounge and had a negative experience with kids.
-Perhaps he will see this post and comment with more details
+When this post ran originally, Alex did respond but I would still be interested in his or any other opinions.

 The case FOR kids being allowed in hotel lounges